mmistakes/minimal-mistakes/_drafts/kafka-streams.markdown

   }
 ```

-As we have seen in many cases, the Scala Kafka Streams library saves us to digit a lot of boilerplate code, implicitly deriving the type that carries the `Serde` information:
+As we have seen in many cases, the Scala Kafka Streams library saves us from digiting a lot of boilerplate code, implicitly deriving the type that carries the `Serde` information:

 ```scala
 // Scala Kafka Stream library
 def join[VT, VR](table: KTable[K, VT])(joiner: (V, VT) => VR)(implicit joined: Joined[K, V, VT]): KStream[K, VR]
 ```

-The first method's parameter is the `KTable`, whereas the second is a function that, given the pair of the joined values, returns a new value of any type.
+The first method's parameter is the `KTable`, whereas the second is a function that returns a new value of any type given the pair of the joined values.

 In our use case, the join produces a stream containing all the orders purchased by each user, added with the discount profile information.
-So, the result of a join is a set of messages having the same key as the originals, and a transformation of the joined messages' payloads as value.
+So, the result of a join is a set of messages having the same key as the originals and a transformation of the joined messages' payloads as value.

 ### 6.2.
 Joining with a `GlobalKTable`

 Another type of join is between a `KStream` (or a `KTable`) and a `GlobalKTable`.
-As we said, the broker replicates in each node of the cluster the information of a `GlobalKTable`.
-So, we don't need anymore the co-partitioning property, because the broker ensure locality of `GlobalKTable` messages for all the nodes.
+As we said, the broker replicates the information of a `GlobalKTable` in each node of the cluster.
+So, we don't need the co-partitioning property anymore because the broker ensures the locality of `GlobalKTable` messages for all the nodes.

 In fact, the signature of this type of `join` transformation is different from the previous: